top of page

 This is the website that initially inspired this entire blog post: I knew I had to highlight craftmasters.
 Jomo Tariku’s work is absolutely stunning.
 Each piece is lovingly handcrafted, derived from an element of African culture, nature, or history.

 The Nyala chair, for example, is inspired by the mountain Nyala antelope.
-The Ashanti I stool mimics the bowed legs and curved seat of a traditional Ghanian ceremonial seat.
+The Ashanti I stool mimics the bowed legs and curved seat of a traditional Ghanaian ceremonial seat.
 Any piece from Jomo’s collection would be a conversation starter and an heirloom-quality piece of art.

 The Concentric Collection Photos courtesy of Studio PGRB